w3f/polkadot-wiki/docs/general/polkadotjs-ui.md

 :::info Supported Wallet

-If you need help using this wallet you can contact the [**Polkadot Support Team**](https://support.polkadot.network/support/home).
+If you need help using the Polkadot-JS UI you can contact the [**Polkadot Support Team**](https://support.polkadot.network/support/home).
 Please note that this wallet is oriented toward developers and power users.
 For more user-friendly wallets, check out the supported and treasury-funded wallets on the [Wallets Page](./../general/wallets.md).